ShVerni/RoboRuckus/README.md

 # RoboRuckus
-RoboRuckus game, currently in progress.\s\s
+RoboRuckus game, currently in progress.

 More details can be found at http://www.roboruckus.com/